regulad/regulad.github.io/contact.md

 # Contact
 Here is a quick list of all my presenses on the internet.
+(Notice: I am most certainly missing some)

 ## Socials
 * YouTube: [`regulad`](https://www.youtube.com/channel/UC-ina7ai3GdaJ2COJy5gBjA)